LM239/ChessChampion99999/README.md

 Download the engineLauncher.zip file and extract this into your preferred location

 **DO NOT :**
-  -Change any filenames - including fileindexes such as file.txt (1).
+  -Change any filenames, including fileindexes such as file.txt (1).

   -Move any files